nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

-    Classical inheritance involves having a base template from which other things are created.
-For instance, one might have a class named `Animal`, from which you could create another class named `Dog`, and from that you could create an instance of a dog, named `sparky`.
-The same thing is true in prototypal inheritance, except that if you changed something related to `Dog`, then `sparky` would immediately receive those attributes as well.
+    Classical and/or Prototypal inheritance involves having a base template from which other things are created.
+For instance, one might have a class named `Dog`, from which you could create an instance of a dog, named `sparky`.
+If you changed something related to `Dog`, then `sparky` may immediately receive those attributes as well.

+    Class based languages distinguish between templates (classes) and instances created from classes, whereas prototypal languages do not.
+The "super class" of an object is simply another instance.
+Examples of prototypal inheritance&hellip;

     ```js
-    // Creating a base Animal, which is alive.
+    // Creating a base Dog, which is alive.
-    function Animal() {}
+    function Dog() {}
-    Animal.prototype.is_alive = true;
+    Dog.prototype.is_alive = true;

-    // All instances of Dog will be alive.
+    // All instances of Dog will have 4 legs.
-    var Dog = new Animal();
     Dog.prototype.legs = 4;

     // Sparky is alive, has 4 legs, and is brown.